 Those are before and after photos of Jesse James Decker, who used the South Beach Diet to lose 25 pounds of stubborn weight after baby number three.
 So, how much weight can you expect to lose?

-Conclusion: Is the South Beach Diet Right for You?
+Conclusion: Will the South Beach Diet Work for You?

 If you’ve tried fad or DIY diets and failed to lose weight, then the South Beach Diet might be a good option for you.
-It’s a favorite of busy people who prioritize weight loss results over menu freedom and counting calories.
+It’s a favorite of busy people who prioritize weight loss results over menu freedom and cooking.